irvirty/irvirty.pages.dev/README.md

 Search redirect, games, to-do list, images, icons, collection of links and music, extensions, website templates, WordPress theme, navigation for a website ...

 ---

-## Features:
-🎨 ~50 Themes (dark, light and medium).
-🏷️ Speed ​​dial panel.
-🎮 JavaScript Games: Typing Speed (WPM), Snake, Memory Symbol, Tic Tac Toe.
-📝 Todo List.
-🎨 Themes for Firefox, Geany IDE.
-🛍 Extensions: New Tab Redirect, Auto theme switcher (for Firefox only).
-WP: Experimental theme for WordPress.
-📄 Website Templates.
-☰ Project: navigation or menu for a website, there is a drop-down.
-📦 And other: CSS Art, images, icons, ...

----

 > [!IMPORTANT]
 > - The Google analytics ID is in the file "/js/main.js", it works if accept the cookie.